 However, the most common lender is going to be a bank, so I’ll break down the costs associated with trying to redeem your bank car loan early.

 First, you’ll be charged a certain percentage of the interest rebate, usually around 20%.
-To calculate your interest rebate, the formula is:
+Using that an example, here’s how you can calculate your interest rebate:

 (n[n+1] ÷ N[N+1]) × Total Terms Changes

 - n: the unexpired loan period in months